beautah/HDB/doc/dataloaders_readme.txt

 shell script and either be sourced by default or explicitly sourced.
 Included in this classpath environment variable must be the following:

-1. The full path and the name of the ORACLE java zip file ie /local/oracle/product/816/jdbc/lib/classes12.zip Generally your DBA will have already loaded this zip file to your ORACLE installation but a current copy can also be found at your <HDB2 release Directory>/bin/lib
+1. The full path and the name of the ORACLE java jar file ie /u01/oracle/product/10.2.0/jdbc/lib/ojdbc14.jar Generally your DBA will have already loaded this jar file to your ORACLE installation but a current copy of the zip file can also be found at your <HDB2 release Directory>/lib

-2. The full path and name of the dataloader jar file ie .../HDB2release1.0/bin/lib/dataloader.jar
+2. The full path and name of the dataloader jar file ie .../10gHDBLinuxRel1.1/lib/dataloader.jar

-3. The full path and name of the database pool jar file ie .../HDB2release1.0/bin/lib/jdbcpool-0.99.jar
+3. The full path and name of the database pool jar file ie .../10gHDBLinuxRel1.1/lib/jdbcpool-0.99.jar

 Once you have set the classpath correctly you can test the operation of any of the java utilities by executing the command java <utility name> -v  ie.  java dataloader.Server -v